SaptarshiSarkar12/Drifty/Website/app/docs/Development/Quickstart.md

 ```

 This will start the development server, and you can access the website at `http://localhost:3000` in your browser.
-You can make changes to the website code from your IDE, and the changes will be reflected in real-time in the browser.
+Make changes to the website code from your IDE and see them reflected in real-time in the browser.

 ### Debugging Drifty Website